jstakun/openshift-gitops/README.md

 If you want to use quay.io image registry to push images from the pipeline here are the steps to take:

-1. Create robot account in quay
+1. Create robot account in quay.io

 2. Create basic auth secret in openshift with robot account credentials